Spurs sack manager Nuno after just four months in charge

 Spurs said a further coaching update would follow in due course.

-Tottenham have lost five of their past seven Premier League matches and are eighth in the table, 10 points behind leaders Chelsea.
+Former Chelsea and Inter Milan boss Antonio Conte, who worked with Paratici at Juventus, is the bookies' favourite to take over, with Sky in Italy reporting Conte is set to fly to London for talks.

-Nuno, 47, was announced as the new boss of the north London club on June 30, replacing Jose Mourinho, who was sacked in April.
+Nuno, 47, was announced as the new manager of the north London club on June 30, replacing Jose Mourinho, who was sacked in April.

-The ex-Valencia and Porto boss was appointed by Spurs after former manager Mauricio Pochettino, Antonio Conte, Paulo Fonseca and Gennaro Gattuso were all inked with the job.
+The ex-Valencia and Porto boss, who was not the first choice for Spurs, was appointed after ex-manager Mauricio Pochettino, Conte, Paulo Fonseca and Gennaro Gattuso were all linked with the job.

-Tottenham's 17 games in all competitions since his appointment have featured seven defeats.
+Tottenham topped the Premier League table after three 1-0 wins at the start of the season, including a victory over defending champions Manchester City, but results rapidly deteriorated.

+They have lost five of their past seven Premier League matches and are eighth in the table, 10 points behind leaders Chelsea.

+A statement from Tottenham Hotspur Supporters' Trust said the organisation took no pleasure in Nuno's departure.

+"Nuno Espirito Santo conducted himself with integrity, good grace and civility throughout his short time at Spurs," it said.
+"And although clearly not the right fit for Tottenham, we wish him and his coaching staff... well for the future."

-Nuno guided Wolves from the second-tier Championship into the Premier League in 2018 and secured consecutive seventh-place finishes in their first two seasons back in the top-flight before a 13th-place finish last term.
+Nuno guided Wolves from the second-tier Championship to the Premier League in 2018 and secured consecutive seventh-place finishes in their first two seasons back in the top-flight before a 13th-place finish last term.

 Spurs fans are desperate to challenge again for the Champions League places after missing out on European football's premier competition for two consecutive seasons.